Best Email to Notion Tools in 2026 (Complete Comparison)

 - More granular control than Zapier

-- Can handle complex data transformations
+- Handles complex data transformations

 Limitations: